forestgrape/coronavirus/coronavirus.md

     - being built into the cell membrane as a receptor on any site.

 #### ACE2 Receptor Distribution
-[**incomplete and in rework**][Until updated, recommended is direct lookup in: [soilleux, poehlmann 2012](#soilleux,poehlmann) where ACE2 receptor distribution obtained from tissue staining is described]<br>
+[**incomplete and in rework**]
+[recommended read is [soilleux, poehlmann 2012](#soilleux,poehlmann) where ACE2 receptor distribution obtained from tissue staining is described]<br>
 ACE2 is apically available
 * in the lower respiratory tract
     - well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)]
     - alveolar epithelial type 2 cells [to check/find citation].

 * in the upper respiratory tract
     - the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).
     - goblet cells[todo: other cells (goblet) too in rework]

-### Empirical Deduction
+### Empirical Deduction of the SARS-2 Tissue Tropism
-[in rework: update and a section for each strain]<br>
-Viral load in combination with the [movements of virions](#movement-of-virions) inside the body can be used to track tissue preferences of Sars-CoV-2.
+[in rework: update and a section for each strain] Viral load in combination with the [movements of virions](#movement-of-virions) inside the body can be used to track tissue preferences of Sars-CoV-2.

 #### Betacoronavirus Type 2 Viral Load
+[in rework]
-The viral load observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
+The viral loads observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
 * The only location where _all_ patients had viral Sars-CoV-1 load are the lungs [Farcas et al](#farcas).
 * For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (broncho-alveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
-The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome. <br>
+The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome.
 Remark: Mers-Cov has a different cell entry receptor (DPP4).
+However
-However the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone (extended explanation in work).
+* the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone.
+* some and especially the severe SARS-2 infections show a similar pathogenesis as MERS

 This is just a piece of evidence in the overall picture.

 That in swab tests there are viruses in the nose and the mouth can be either caused by replication there or by breathing them up.
-[Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
-An widespread infection in the upper respiratory tract would likely yield a viral load in the lymph nodes too [to be confirmed, citation needed].
+[Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose. ~~An widespread infection in the upper respiratory tract would likely yield a viral load in the lymph nodes too [to be confirmed, citation needed].~~ The upper respiratory tract is used to fight viruses and so infections are rarely virulent [Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md).